zoerechav/Coral_Skeleton_Edge/README.md

 `source /path/to/coral/venv/bin/activate`

-The required packages for this work are located in [versions.py](https://github.com/zoerechav/Coral_Skeleton_Edge/blob/main/versions.py)

-).
-The version of each package used is also specified.
-Depending on the package, exact version specificatio may not be necessary.
-To install packages while your virutal environment is activated, use the following commands
+The required packages for this work are located in [versions.py](https://github.com/zoerechav/Coral_Skeleton_Edge/blob/main/versions.py).
+Depending on the package, exact version specification may not be necessary.
+To install packages while your virtual environment is activated, use the following commands

 `pip install package (ex: pip install numpy)` or
 `pip install package == version (ex: pip install numpy==1.23.0`

+After this, you can launch VSCode while you are located in /path/to/coral using `code .`.
+This will launch an instance of VSCode with the appropriate packages for this work, allowing you to run the [demos](https://github.com/zoerechav/Coral_Skeleton_Edge/blob/main/demos/) available for use.